Q&A: Health and Safety

 A: Prior to arriving at school, NCS expects that parents and/or guardians conduct a quick, daily health screening of their child at home, taking an oral temperature (non-contact thermometers are often inaccurate) and assessing for other COVID-19 symptoms.
 Parents would then report this information through the Magnus Mobile app.
 The app will notify the parent whether the student should come to school or stay home.

-Those advised by the app to keep a child at home need to email NCSAbsences and contact your healthcare provider for further guidance.
+Those advised by the app to keep a child at home need to email NCSAbsences, the school nurse, and contact your healthcare provider for further guidance.

 Faculty and staff must undertake a similar daily assessment.

 Q: What health screening will happen at school?

 A: Once at school, a student who shows COVID-19 symptoms, such as a cough, fever, or runny nose, would be sent to the school nurse to be assessed in an isolated health environment.
 If the nurse confirms the possibility of COVID-19 symptoms, parents and/or guardians would be asked to pick up the child as soon as possible and take her home.
 As the student waits to be picked up, she would remain in one of two designated areas with independent air-distribution systems: the Lower School Assembly Room and the Dance Studio in the Carriage House, adjacent to the Athletic Center.

 The student must be seen by a healthcare provider before returning to school.
 If the student tests negative for COVID-19 and/or the provider has an alternative explanation for the symptoms, she may be able to return to school with medical clearance.

 Q: What happens if my child tests positive for COVID-19?